LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Figure 14 ](/Pictures/Figure14.png)

-We can summarize the value of the time control signals shown in this diagram in the following table:
+We can summarize the value of the control signals over time shown in these diagrams in the following tables:

 ![ Table 5 ](/Tables/Table5.png)